Silentwarior112/PS2-PSS-Tools/README.md

 How does it work?
 Some PS2 games have pre-rendered videos (usually opening / intro cinematics) that run at 50/60hz.
 However, in cases such as the Gran Turismo games the videos themselves are actually not interlaced 50/60hz.
-Instead they are progressive at half fps, with each frame containing 2 fields stacked on top of each other.
+Instead they are progressive at half fps, with each frame containing 2 fields stacked on top of each other:

 <p align="center">
   <img width="640" height="360" src="https://github.com/Silentwarior112/PS2-PSS-Tools/blob/main/stack.JPG">